Creating a plugin

 ## Troubleshooting and FAQ

-This issue can occur if the iframe’s height property is not set to 100%.
+This issue occurs if the iframe’s height property is not set to 100%.
 The following example demonstrates an iframe configured to stretch to the full height of the page.

 ```